Wondering how to cut your dog’s black nails?

 Here’s what had happened:

-When Chloe was younger, I’d attempted cutting her black nails on my own.
+When Chloe was younger, I’d tried to figure out how to cut her black nails on my own.
 I wasn’t sure how to find the quick on her dark-colored nails.
 This made me fearful of cutting the nails too short and hitting the quick (the blood and nerve supply) hidden in the toenail.

-And Chloe was fearful because I was fearful.
+And Chloe was afraid because I was afraid.

 Rather unwisely, I plunged in using some dog nail clippers I thought would work.
 I held her paw in my hand and was…